 - Oil Extraction

 - Ice water Extraction

 Super Critical CO2 Extraction

-By far, the most prevalent method of extraction, however – is a very costly one.
-One of its advantages is its extremely safe and efficient, efficient in a way that there are no wasted products.
+By far, this is the most prevalent method of extraction; however, it is a very costly one.
+One of its advantages is it is extremely safe and efficient.
+Efficient in a way that there are no wasted products.

 How does it work?

 To put it simply, the pressurized CO2 serves as a solvent in certain temperatures and pressure levels, wherein it isolates CBD from unwanted compounds and plant materials.
 The finished product is the purest of pure CBD you can think of.